 We’ve noticed some other birding tour companies are stating they will “socially distance” while on their trips.
 We feel we can’t run trips at all while COVID-19 is still a significant risk.
 If COVID-19 is still very much in evidence, then we don’t believe it’s safe to fly, or to embark on these trips, even if an attempt is made to socially distance, wash hands, etc. So we’re basically “waiting it out” until COVID-19 is no longer a significant risk, rather than trying to run socially distanced trips!
 It might only be safe enough to resume our bird tours when there is a vaccine or treatment widely available.
-We’re positive that a vaccine could be widely available even this year (the Oxford vaccine is particularly promising, with human trials already well underway) to make the world safe from this pandemic again.
+We’re positive that a vaccine could be widely available even this year (the Oxford vaccine is one of the particularly promising ones, with human trials expected to be complete by October 2020; let’s hope its highly effective once proven safe, which it seems to be so far) to make the world safe from this pandemic again.
 Of course, none of us know what is going to happen, but we certainly hope to see things improving even without a vaccine.
 Lockdowns for example have been working.
 Until it’s safe to travel again we won’t be trying to run trips.
 We generally do anyway have hand sanitizer available on our standard trips (and we’ve found for decades that many people bring their own anyway), and of course we have always routinely run things with a high level of hygiene in mind, even when COVID-19 had not been a specific problem.
 And we do usually have empty seats in vehicles (anyway).
-We do not think any social distancing measures will make tours safe enough, so instead we are postponing trips until it’s safe.
-We’re currently (as of late May 2020) postponing all trips through the end of September 2020 (to the same or similar dates in 2021), and we’re seriously looking at our October and November 2020 tours right now.
+We do not think any social distancing measures will make tours safe enough (e.g. how can it be safe to all be in the van together for a couple of hours a day, even with masks?), so instead we are postponing trips until it’s safe.
+We’re currently (as of mid-September 2020) postponing all trips through the end of December 2020 (to the same or similar dates in 2021), and we’re seriously looking at our January through March 2021 tours right now.
 Please e-mail us at email@example.com if you feel you should have heard from us and haven’t yet about your trip.
 We’ve noticed a couple of e-mails bounce, so kindly be patient with us if you should have heard but haven’t yet.
 You can see different ways of contacting us.

 COVID-19 lockdown!
 It’s eye-opening to see this deserted street in Norwich, Norfolk, England (home of the British office of Birding Ecotours).
 It’s even more unusual being on a Saturday right in the middle of a long weekend when the weather is perfect.
 Usually this is a bustling part of town.
 The picture was taken April 11, 2020 during a walk from our home (one form of outside exercise per day is permitted here in the UK, less stringent than in South Africa or Peru, but more stringent than in many American states, all countries where we have offices).
 On 17 May 2020, when this blog was updated, lockdown has been loosened quite a bit as the UK is well past its peak (but needs to avoid a second peak!).